You're a Sap, Mr. Jap

-You're a Sap, Mr. Jap is a 1942 one-reel Popeye the Sailor animated cartoon short subject released by Paramount Pictures on August 7, 1942.
+You're a Sap, Mr. Jap is a 1942 one-reel anti-Japanese Popeye the Sailor animated cartoon short subject released by Paramount Pictures on August 7, 1942.
 It was the first cartoon short to be produced by Famous Studios.
 It is one of the best-known World War II propaganda cartoons.

 Plot

-The short opens with the song "You're a Sap, Mr. Jap", which the short is named after.
+The short opens with the song "You're a Sap, Mr. Jap", a Tin Pan Alley wartime song that was released three days after the Attack on Pearl Harbor.
 Popeye is riding in his boat and looking around through his binoculars.
 Popeye spots a small Japanese boat, so he throws his anchor at the Japanese boat.
 A Japanese man is fishing on the boat, and another Japanese man comes out from inside the boat.
 They present Popeye with a peace treaty.

 As Popeye signs the treaty, the Japanese hit Popeye with a giant mallet.
 Popeye turns around and continues signing the treaty, and one of the Japanese men sticks a firecracker in a hole at the bottom of Popeye's shoe and blows on it, causing it to explode.
 He then jumps on Popeye's foot, and kicks it.
 The Japanese give Popeye a bouquet with a lobster hiding inside of it, which punches Popeye and breaks his pipe.
 Popeye then walks up to one of the Japanese and corners him while holding the bouquet close to his head.
 The lobster pops out and punches the Japanese man, then cuts off his hair.
 The Japanese man then slips through his kimono (it is revealed that he is wearing a military outfit underneath) and runs into the hull, alerting his crewmates to emerge the rest of the boat out of the water.